Equivariant operational Chow rings of T-linear schemes: Abstract

 \section{Abstract}

 We study $T$-linear schemes, a class of objects that includes spherical and Schubert varieties.
-We provide a K\"{u}nneth formula for the equivariant Chow groups of these schemes.
-Using such formula, we show that equivariant Kronecker duality holds for the equivariant operational Chow rings (or equivariant Chow cohomology) of $T$-linear schemes.
-As an application, we obtain: (i) a localization theorem for the equivariant Chow cohomology of projective $T$-linear schemes that does not depend on resolution of singularities, and (ii) a presentation of the equivariant Chow cohomology of possibly singular complete spherical varieties admitting a smooth equivariant envelope (e.g. group embeddings).
+We provide a localization theorem for the equivariant Chow cohomology of these schemes that does not depend on resolution of singularities.
+Furthermore, we give an explicit presentation of the equivariant Chow cohomology of possibly singular complete spherical varieties admitting a smooth equivariant envelope (e.g., group embeddings).